Hiding Visual Information via Obfuscating Adversarial Perturbations: Experiments

-\subsection{Privacy protection for classification models.}
+\subsection{Privacy protection for classification models}

-We trained ResNet50 \cite{ref47}, VGG19 \cite{ref48} using the train set of \textit{CIFAR-10} \cite{ref43} and implemented AVP method for the images of the test set.
-The results are shown in Fig.~\ref{fig8}.
-We also compared the two existing privacy protection methods and the results are shown in Tab.~\ref{tab:4}, where \cite{ref10} do not recover encrypted images.
-We show the figure of encryption results of the two compared methods and their SSIM values in Sec.~\ref{Appen2} of the Appendix.
-Our method has minimal impact on the accuracy of the models, and the average SSIM value of the decrypted images can reach above 0.9 for both models after our tests.
-So, our method can also be applied to classification tasks with good results.
+We trained ResNet50 \cite{ref47}, VGG19 \cite{ref48} using the train set of \textit{CIFAR-10} \cite{ref43} and implemented AVIH method for the images of the test set.
+The results are shown in Figure.~\ref{fig8}.
+We also compared two existing methods suitable for visual information hiding and the results are shown in Table.~\ref{tab:4}, where the ITP \cite{ref10} do not recover protected images.
+Since the LIE \cite{ref6} uses protected images to train the model, the prediction accuracy on the original data is low.
+We show the visual metrics, the results of the two comparative methods, and the results on Imgnet in Supplementary Material C. Our method has minimal impact on the accuracy of the models, and the average SSIM value of the recovered images can reach above 0.9 for both models after our tests.